Begging: Luxembourg

 Begging in Luxembourg is legal, except when it is indulged in as a group or the beggar is a part of an organised effort.
-According to Chachipe, a Roma rights advocacy NGO, 1639 begging cases were reported by Luxembourgian law enforcement authorities.
+According to Chachipe, a Roma rights advocacy NGO, 1639 begging cases were reported by Luxembourgish law enforcement authorities.
 Roma beggars were arrested, handcuffed, taken to police stations and held for hours and had their money confiscated.

 Nepal

 Although the Begging (Prohibition) Act was introduced in 1962, this has not been enforced and the begging population in the capital, Kathmandu has since grown to over 5,000, according to police estimates.
 Besides the common begging tricks such as asking for money or asking for milk which will be returned to the shop for money, there is a unique scam in Nepal which involves asking a foreigner to buy a shoe box at an inflated price.
 This shoe box is claimed to help provide a sustainable livelihood for the beggar but in fact, will be returned to the seller for money.